 Like the Avengers bonding together for the good of mankind, a perfect blend can help express the extraordinary qualities of typical grape varieties.
 Today, many winemakers form blends by layering the unique characteristics of different grapes, like Petit Verdot’s color, the spicy aroma of Cabernet Franc, or the fruity notes from Merlot.
 It’s what makes these modern wines so mouthwatering.

-Just like the Avengers, the combined characteristics of a blended wine are stronger (and more delicious) together than the grapes on their own.
+Author Note: Just like the Avengers, the combined characteristics of a blended wine are stronger (and more delicious) together than the grapes on their own.
 Similar to how Ironman couldn’t save the world on his own, Merlot alone isn’t that powerful either.

 History of Red Blends

 Despite the flavor-centric mixes that exist today, the history of blended wines has nearly nothing to do with flavor.
 In fact, the practice of mixing wines for their aromas and flavors only became popular in the 1800s, centuries after wine connoisseurship became trendy.

 Historically, a need for reliability and for having wine every season is what inspired blends, especially the Bordeaux ones that are still loved worldwide.
 Like having the Avengers on call, planting a mix of grapes acted as an insurance policy for protection against destruction by pests, bad weather, and even war.

 In the color, maritime climate of Bordeaux, where early rains can obstruct ripening and late springs can destroy a harvest at its onset, this insurance policy was vital.
 With inconsistent weather patterns that made ripening hard for red grapes, blends provided farmers with more dependable harvests and more dependable wines.
 The five grapes that can be used for red Bordeaux wine require similar but not the same nutrients, so interplanting them helped winemakers win against Mother Nature.
 Even today, this planting practice enables the region to provide exceptional wines, no matter the conditions.